redFrik/udk12-Back_to_basics/udk141016/README.md

 }
 ```

-note: the internal led might not fade properly, so change from pin 13 to pin 9 and add a real external led + resistor to best see the sine fading effect.
+note: the internal led will not fade properly (because pin13 can not do pwm), so change from pin 13 to pin 9 and add a real external led + resistor to best see the sine fading effect.

 resources
 =========